day8/re-frame/docs/Performance-Problems.md

 ## 4. Callback Functions

-Look at this `div`:
+Consider this `div`:
 ```
 [:div  {:on-mouse-over  (fn [event] ....)  }   "hello"]
 ```

-Every time it is rendered, that `:on-mouse-over` function will be regenerated, and it will NOT test `=` to the last time it rendered.
+On every render, that `:on-mouse-over` function will be regenerated, and the one generated "this time" will NOT test `=` to the one generated "last time".
 It will appear to be a new function.
-It will appear to React that it has to replace the event handler.
+React will conclude that it must replace this event handler.

 Most of the time, this is not an issue.
 But if you are generating a LOT of DOM this small inefficiency can add up.

-To work around the problem, lift the function out of the render.
-Use a Form-2 function like this:
+To work around the problem, lift the function generation out of the render.
+Use a `Form-2` function like this:
 ```
 (defn my-component
    []